What is Base64 Encoding?

-Base64 is an encoding scheme that converts binary data into ASCII string format.
-It uses 64 characters (A-Z, a-z, 0-9, +, /) to represent data and is widely used for safely transmitting binary data in email attachments, web APIs, and data transfer.
+Base64 is an encoding scheme that converts binary data into 64 printable ASCII characters (A-Z, a-z, 0-9, +, /).
+It was developed to safely transmit binary data in text-only environments such as email attachments, web API communication, image-to-Base64 conversion (Data URIs), and JWT token payloads.
+It is defined by the RFC 4648 standard.

 Use Cases